jpmaldonado/np-teradata/01 Teradata intro.md

 The key components of Teradata are:
 - **Node:** It is the basic unit in Teradata System.
 Each individual server in a Teradata system is referred as a Node.
 - A node consists of its own operating system, CPU, memory, own copy of Teradata RDBMS software and disk space.
+- A node can contain several AMPs.
 - A **cabinet** consists of one or more Nodes.

 ---
 ## Components of Teradata (cont.)
 - **Parsing Engine:** Parsing Engine is responsible for receiving queries from the client and preparing an efficient execution plan.
 - The responsibilities of parsing engine are:
 	- Receive the SQL query from the client.
 	- Parse the SQL query check for syntax errors.
 	- Check if the user has required privilege against the objects used in the SQL query.
 	- Check if the objects used in the SQL actually exists.
 	- Prepare the execution plan to execute the SQL query and pass it to BYNET.
 	- Receives the results from the AMPs and send to the client.

 ---
 ## Components of Teradata (cont.)